The "Cylinder" -

-commercially available versions are cheap and easy, and you can make one out of a scrap
+available versions are cheap and easy, and you can make one out of a

-piece of plexyglass but why not make a weather-proof one out of
+scrap piece of Plexiglass (R) but why not make a weather-proof

-The parts used are common PVC accesories found at the home supply store.
+parts used are common PVC accessories found at the home supply store.

-This will hold more weight than the connector end of the feedline could hold.
-(No
+This one will hold much more weight than the connector end of

-PVC pipe connectors are to be used.
-No weak length-pipe will be
+connectors are to be used.
+No weak length-pipe will be included.

 Parts to be used: